 There are many different chemical types of concrete sealers including:

 The Concrete Network is a good resource to find suppliers for all of these different types of sealers.

-To summarize, the best types of sealers to strengthen and harden concrete and to protect it from salt damage are the silicates and the most effective and reliable sealers for stain protection and water resistance are the silanes and/or siloxanes.
+To summarize, the best types of sealers to strengthen and harden concrete and to protect it from salt damage are silicates.
+The most effective and reliable sealers for stain protection and water resistance are silanes and/or siloxanes.